krakphp/fn/README.md

 # Fn

 Yet another functional library for PHP.
-What makes this library special is that it supports creates curried versions of each function via PHP Parser.
+What makes this library special is that it uses PHP Parser to generate curried versions of the non-curried implementations for best performance.

 ## Installation